7 Layer Salad – Quick Facts

 Notes

-- Flexible: salad ingredients are SO easy to adjust, if you have a bigger or smaller pan.
+- Flexible: the salad ingredients are SO easy to adjust, if you have a bigger or smaller pan.
 Amounts listed can be used as suggestions and if you end up adding more or less of something, it will still work perfectly.

 - Lettuce: we have always used iceberg lettuce, but feel free to use other types of lettuce or greens.